noman-work/video-slider/README.md

 ### WordPress Video Slider Plugin 😀

 This plugin will let you add video slider using shortcode [video_slider].
-Just install ACF plugin to add a custom field!👀🔥
+Just install ACF plugin to add a custom field! 👀🔥

 #### Here is some Example of video Embed code
 > https://www.youtube.com/embed/rDYdeq3JW_E